Floorp-Projects/Floorp/testing/raptor/raptor/perfdocs/browsertime.rst

 If you want to run highly customized tests, you can make use of our customizable ``browsertime`` test.

 With this test, you can customize the page to test, test script to use, and anything else required.
-It will make use of default settings that Raptor uses in browsertime but these can be overriden with ``--browsertime-arg`` settings.
+It will make use of default settings that Raptor uses in browsertime but these can be overridden with ``--browsertime-arg`` settings.

 For example, here's a test on ``https://www.sitespeed.io`` using this custom test: